Roobt the robot, detecting license plates.

 Plate detection

 We used HSV thresholding with blurring, erosion and dilation to detect specific contours above and below the license plates.
-Using the corners of these contours, we could cropped the plates and applied a perspective transform to straightened them.
+Using the corners of these contours, we cropped the plates and applied a perspective transform to straighten them.

 Then, we applied a different HSV thresholding on these cropped plates to detect the characters.
-Using the center of masses of each character, we could crop them easily and send them to our neural network for prediction.
+Using the center of mass of each character, we cropped them easily and sent them to our neural network for prediction.

 Neural network to read plates